preftech/reconciliation/README.md

 * Handler for Reconciliation JSON Protocol
 * Function decorators for
   * Search
+    * Required
+    * Used to map incoming data to an entity id in your data
   * Search in batch mode
+    * Required
+    * Same as search but used for batches for performance
   * Extend
+    * Optional - but kind of useless without it
+    * Used to add additional columns / fields to end users data
   * Preview
+    * Optional - really handy for users
+    * Used as a hover preview method, by creating an iframe in openrefine
   * View
+    * Optional - really useful
+    * Used to show the entity in a browser

 ## Why use Open Refines reconciliation
 OpenRefine provides a desktop/browser tool for data management and curation.
 This tool provides an excel like interface for cleaning, scripting abilities to augment data, enhancing data with the ability to fetch data over the internet and supliment the data you already have.